Best Quicken Simplifi Alternative Apps in the US (2025)

 YNAB (You Need a Budget)

 YNAB started in 2004 and has an almost cult-like following.
 It's built on a simple but powerful idea: give every dollar a job.
 This isn't a passive tracking app, it forces you to be intentional with your money.
-I tried it after a particularly expensive holiday season and it was a real wake-up call about where my money was actually going.
-The learning curve can be steep, and if you aren’t fully committed to their specific method of assigning every single dollar to a category, you’ll probably find the whole process incredibly tedious and time-consuming.
+I tried it after a particularly expensive holiday season, and it was a real wake-up call about where my money was actually going.
+The learning curve is steep, and if you aren’t fully committed to their specific method of assigning every single dollar to a category, you’ll probably find the whole process incredibly tedious and time-consuming.

 - Best for: Hardcore budgeters who want total control.